jondowson/zkp-data-quality/README.md

 ### 2. Installation Using Docker

 To streamline the setup process, you can utilize Docker to run the project without installing Node.js or npm locally.
+The Docker container has all the software dependencies and mounts the host machine to access the project code.
 See the Dockerfile and entrypoint.sh files for more details.
-Note - for the Docker installation the container mounts the host machine to access the project code.

 1. **Install Docker:**